Student Life

 Anchor icon You’ll take part in King’s beloved traditions, some of which have been passed on for generations, and some that are only or only two or three years old.

-Chapel Icon King’s has a chapel community that gives people of any faith or none opportunities to explore religious thought, go on wilderness retreats, and participate community outreach, social justice and volunteerism.
+Chapel Icon King’s has a chapel community that gives people of any faith or none opportunities to explore religious thought, go on wilderness retreats, and participate in community outreach, social justice and volunteerism.

 University of King's College

 Since its founding 1789, King’s students have been living and learning in community.
 King’s campus is designed based on the Oxford-Cambridge model of small colleges.
-In this ancient model, the College around the quadrangle (the ‘Quad’) is a place where you’ll live and learn together in community — a refuge from a fractured, chaotic world where you have quiet and time for deep study and real friendships that will fuel your future success.
+In this ancient model, the college around the quadrangle (the ‘Quad’) is a place where you’ll live and learn together in community — a refuge from a fractured, chaotic world where you have quiet and time for deep study and real friendships that will fuel your future success.
 ‘Quad life’ is part of our long history and one of our many proud traditions.

 Living in Residence College Traditions